Quantum eigenvalue processing: Fourier coefficients generation

 \subsection{Rescaling principle for Riemann integrals}

 Now that we have the quantum circuit for implementing Riemann integrals, it is tempting to apply it directly to the frequency domain convolution in \eq{fourier_coeff_int}.
-However, this would result in a gate complexity polynomial in $n$, because the Dirichlet kernel in the convolution has an $\mathcal{L}_\infty$-norm growing like $\mathbf{\Theta}(n)$, which in turn determines scaling of the block encoding normalization factor and the implementation cost as per \lem{block_int}.
+However, this would result in a gate complexity scaling linear in $n$, same as that of the standard approach for state preparation.
+The underlying reason is that our convolution in \eq{fourier_coeff_int} is essentially defined with respect to the Dirichlet kernel, whose function value changes dramatically over the domain of interest.
+In particular, $\mathcal{L}_\infty$-norm of the Dirichlet kernel grows like $\mathbf{\Theta}(n)$ which determines the block encoding normalization factor as per \lem{block_int}, although its $\mathcal{L}_1$-norm only scales like $\mathbf{\Theta}(\log(n))$.

 Our idea to overcome this catastrophe is to use the following rescaling principle for Riemann integrals. \begin{lemma}[Rescaling principle for Riemann integrals] Let $h:[a,b]\rightarrow\mathbb C$ and $\alpha:[a,b]\rightarrow\mathbb R_{>0}$ be continuous.
 Then the primitive function